|

 Old

-Faithful of the Napa Valley's Unfortunate Companion - This hot
+Faithful of the Napa Valley's Unfortunate Companion

-spring was capped in the 1800's to provide hot water to heat a house.
+- This hot spring was capped in the 1800's to provide

-Around the world geysers are in danger of disappearing due to vandalism
+are in danger of disappearing due to vandalism and an

-and an increase of geothermal power plants.
-People throwing objects
+increase of geothermal power plants.
+People throwing

-plants built too close to geysers can steal their water supply, starving
+it.
+Geothermal power plants built too close to geysers

-them.
-We need to plan for the protection of geysers if we want future
+to plan for the protection of geysers if we want future

 generations to enjoy them. |